-At Colorado Colon & Rectal Specialists in Parker, Colorado, board-certified proctologist Lisa A. Perryman, MD, FACS, FASCRS, understands how problematic an anal fistula can be.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, board-certified proctologist Lisa A. Perryman, MD, FACS, FASCRS, understands how problematic an anal fistula can be.
 Dr. Perryman offers office exams, diagnostic testing, and surgical treatment services to relieve symptoms and ensure your skin heals properly.
 If you have rectal pain, bleeding, or other symptoms of an anal fistula, schedule a diagnostic evaluation with our colon and rectal surgeon, Dr. Perryman, through the online booking system or by phone.

 When you have an abscess, a pus-filled, infected cavity, near your anus or rectum, you’re at increased risk for developing a fistula.
 An anal fistula occurs when bacteria and fecal matter clog an anal gland and begin to tunnel into the surrounding tissue.